garrandall/popular-music-data/tracks/love-like-this-faith-evans.md

 I never knew there was a love like this before
 (A love like this before, no)
-Never had someone to show me a love (Ooh)
+Never had someone to show me a love (Oh)
 Love like this before